commit-live-students/fsdse-fsdse-git-github-assignment-1/README.md

 * Verify the installation was successful by typing command <br />
   `git --version`
 #### Configure
 * Configure your Git username and email using the following commands.
-These details will be associated with any commits that you create.
+These details will be associated with any commits that you create <br />
 `
+git config --global user.name “YOUR USERNAME”

+` <br />
+`
-git config --global user.name “YOUR USERNAME” git config --global user.email “YOUR EMAIL”
+git config --global user.email “YOUR EMAIL”
 `
 * Use the same email address you used with your GitHub account